beratakuzum/sensor-watcher-api/README.md

 ```sh
 $ pytest
 ```
-**Note:** If you installed the project with docker, you have run this command inside the container as:
+**Note:** If you installed the project with docker, you have to run this command inside the container as:

 ```sh
 $ docker exec -it sensor-watcher-container /bin/bash